Discover more from The Shortcut

 With Xbox Game Pass offering hundreds of titles to play, it can be easy to keep titles installed even when they’ve left the service, completely unaware they’re no longer playable until you boot them up.
 The badges should make storage management more straightforward, too, as you won’t end up with games you can’t play installed.

-The new badges feature is available to Xbox Alpha and Alpha Skip Ahead Insiders.
-Insiders can also test out Discord voice chat and enjoy faster bootup times.
+The new badges feature was previously available to Xbox Alpha and Alpha Skip Ahead Insiders in July last year, but now it’s rolled out to everyone, prompting many to ask just what the Xbox exclamation mark inside a triangle actually means.
 If you’d like to become an Xbox Insider, you can learn how to join the program here.

 🤔 More to come?